 Elizabeth Freeman Center seeks an experienced, passionate shelter director to guide the operation of EFC’s emergency shelter for survivors of domestic violence and their children.

-EFC’s shelter is a secure, residential, 10-bedroom house in a confidential location that can accommodate 10-14 households.
+EFC’s shelter is a secure, residential, 10-bedroom house that can accommodate 10-14 households.
 We shelter survivors of domestic and sexual violence who are in danger of imminent harm.
 Staffing includes a counselor/advocate, a child advocate, a house manager and 24-hour coverage staff.

 Visit elizabethfreemancenter.org/jobs for more information.

-To apply, please send cover letter and resume will NOT be accepted through Berkshire Jobs.
-Deadline is rolling until the position is filled.
+To apply, please send cover letter and resume to email@example.com.
+Sorry, we DO NOT accept applications submitted through Berkshire Jobs.
+Deadlines are rolling until position has been filled.

 • Create a safe, welcoming, and well-maintained environment for all guests in shelter

-• Lead, supervise, and support a dedicated and diverse 8-member shelter staff team
+• Lead, supervise, and support a dedicated and diverse shelter staff team

 • Oversee day-to-day smooth functioning of shelter, including guest screening and intake, crisis intervention, advocacy, counseling and group support, community-building, conflict mediation, and transition support for life after shelter